 “Candidates can expect to remain on the waitlist until the following round of decisions are released.
 There is no rank order to the waitlist.
 We are unable to offer feedback to candidates while they remain on the list.
 We are also unable to accept additional materials for inclusion in a waitlisted applicant’s file.
 This policy is designed to create an admissions process that is fair and equitable for all candidates.”

 On their Admisssions Blog, Wharton reiterates this policy.
 See here for example.
 If you are waitlisted at Wharton, the only thing to really do is just wait.
 Basically, they don’t recommendations, essays, professional updates and it is even unclear whether they consider GMAT/GRE and TOEFL/IELTS increases.
-I would submit test score increases to schools that don’t take additional information.
+Still, I would submit test score increases to schools like Wharton that don’t take additional information.